wp-plugins/woocommerce-abandoned-cart/readme.txt

 <ol>
 <li>Recover their abandoned carts in a single click</li>
 <li>Identify the Abandoned Orders information, including the products that were abandoned</li>
+<li>The plugin now captures abandoned guest carts.
+A guest user's cart will be captured on the Checkout page, if it is abandoned after entering the email address.</li>
 <li>Track abandoned orders value v/s recovered orders value</li>
 <li>Create unlimited email templates to be sent at intervals that you set - Intervals start from 1 hour after cart is abandoned</li>
-<li>Add custom variables like Customer First Name, Customer Last name, Customer full name & Product Cart Information in the email template</li>
+<li>Add custom variables like Customer First Name, Customer Last name, Customer full name, Cart Link & Product Cart Information in the email template</li>
 <li>Copy HTML from anywhere & create templates using the powerful Rich Text Editor</li>
 <li>Automatically stops email notifications when a customer makes a purchase or uses the cart recovery link</li>
 </ol>